 “Being understood is not the most essential thing in life.” — Jodie Foster

-The only thing I’ve really written about Jodie Foster was a piece years in the making – on the great “tomboy films” of the 1970s.
-She was its leading light, its guiding star.
+The only thing I’ve really written about Jodie Foster was a piece years in the making – on the great “tomboy films” of the 1970s, in which I discuss Candleshoe.
+Foster was its leading light, its guiding star.
 I didn’t run around with a gang stealing hubcaps, but independence and freedom was my goal, my fantasy world, and so all those little girls in the 70s, untouched by conventional aspirations or yearning for the status quo of stereotypical gender roles were huge for me.
 I don’t think of them as influencing me, I think of them as reflecting what was already THERE in me.
-We didn’t “buy in” to all that stuff.
-We had other role models.
+I didn’t “buy in” to all that imposed gender-role stuff.
+I had other role models.
 I’d been wanting to write that tomboy piece for a long long time.
-The word “tomboy” may be out of fashion now, considering today’s discourse, but … if you are going to write, you cannot care about being out of fashion.
-Tomboys matter.
-And thankfully the tomboys showed me early what it looked like to not care what the world thought of you, to just be you, to thumb your nose at the prudes and snobs.
-They’re just scared.
+The word “tomboy” is out of fashion now, but … if you are going to write, you cannot care about being out of fashion.
+I was straight – although I wouldn’t have said that when I was a kid – in fact, I was fairly boy crazy, but I also wanted to basically BE a boy.
+Or be PERCEIVED as a boy.
+And thankfully the tomboys showed me early what it looked like to not care what the world thought of you, to just be you, to thumb your nose at those who thought you should look a certain way.
+Those people were just scared.
 Wear a long leather jacket when you’re 10 years old.
 You look dope.
-The Artful Dodger is as valid a role model to a girl as Anne of Green Gables, even though he is a thief.
-Or maybe even BECAUSE he is a thief.
+The Artful Dodger is as valid a role model to a girl as Anne of Green Gables (well, even though he is a thief.
+Or maybe even BECAUSE he is a thief.)
 The great thing about the 70s tomboy-kids is that the typical roles usually assigned to boys … suddenly moved into Girl Land.
-And I’m just glad it was mainstream popular culture when I was so young and impressionable.
+And I’m just glad this was mainstream popular culture when I was so young and impressionable.

 Thank you so much for stopping by.
 If you like what I do, and if you feel inclined to support my work, here’s a link to my Venmo account.
 And I’ve launched a Substack, Sheila Variations 2.0, if you’d like to subscribe.